ghigbie/pizza-app/README.md

 # To Test Features:

 There is a toggle at the top right of the app where a user can switch between the "chef" and "owner" portals.
+The chef portal is the default view.

 # Pleae note: